hmrubai/cv-maker/README.md

 ## CV Maker

-This application will be use as an CV maker platfrom for all.
-You can create you CV with your experiance informations.
+This application will be used as a CV maker platform for all.
+You can create your CV with your experience information.

 ## Contributor